costajob/app-servers/README.md

 I am impressed how V8 and clustered Node have performed.
 Reactive programming may not be your best friend (i.e. callbacks hell), but the fact that JavaScript is a well known language explains why Node.js has replaced Rails for the [sacrificial architecture](http://martinfowler.com/bliki/SacrificialArchitecture.html) of several startups projects.

+### 3. Elixir
+By only reading benchmarks Elixir wins hands down.
+To me it is not the champion for several reasons.
+Elixir leverages on Erlang and this is both for good and bad.
+It's good since it can rely on more than 30 years of Erlang VM programming and battle tested libraries (implemented with concurrency in mind).
+It's bad since i always had the sense of playing with a face-lifting language, knowing i have to deal with Erlang internals when getting more serious.
+Erlang OTP is not straightforward either: aside from having introduced Mix, the overall complexity is still higher than the experience i have using Bundler or the GO tool.
+Last but not least i consider Erlang a niche language aimed to solve specific use cases (the Web being one of them), but i consider programming without state really painful most of the time.

-### 3. Ruby
+### 4. Ruby
 While Ruby clearly suffers its non-parallel nature, it has proven to scale pretty well for standard uses.
 The fact that Ruby got famous thanks to Rails is a double-sharp-side knife: many people  complains about Ruby slowness, ignoring it's the heavyweight of Rails they are really suffering from.
 Said that Ruby lacks the speed of V8 and i think it has to keep the pace if it wants to be a serious contender of the years to come.
 In this regard Ruby 3.0 is aimed to be x3 faster with a better support for concurrency (although i doubt the GIL can be removed easily).

-### 4. Elixir
-By only reading benchmarks Elixir wins hands down.
-I have kept it off the podium for several reasons.
-Elixir leverages on Erlang and this is both for good and bad.
-It's good since it can rely on more than 30 years of Erlang VM programming and battle tested libraries implemented with concurrency in mind.
-It's bad since i always had the sense of playing with a face-lifting language, knowing i have to deal with Erlang internals when getting more serious.
-Erlang OTP is not straightforward: aside from having introduced Mix, the overall complexity is still high compared to Bundler or the GO tool.
-Last but not least i consider Erlang a niche language aimed to solve specific use cases (the Web being one of them), but programming without state is really painful in some cases.

 ### 5. Python
 I admit i do not know Python, so its position is justified by the benchmarks not being as good as Roda (but on par with Sinatra, not in the comparison).